1712n/hygge-website/content/blog/workation-how-to.md

 ---
-title: "workation"
+title: 'How to plan a company retreat'
 authors: ["asya"]
 date: 2022-02-10T12:00:00Z
 tags:
 - communication
-  - "first steps"
+- 'first steps'
 - benefits
-  - leading
+cover:
+  image: /img/workation/workation.png
 ---

-One of the most efficient ways to make Hygge Companies' people feel cozy and cared, is to arrange a great [workation](https://www.urbandictionary.com/define.php?term=workation) for them.
-We believe that workations serve as a first-aid for fully-distributed teams to heal all sorts of communication, intercultural, and work-related issues, therefore should be included into the basic [benefits](https://hygge.work/tags/benefits/) package.
+One of the most efficient ways to make people feel cozy and cared, is to arrange a great company retreat or [workation](https://www.urbandictionary.com/define.php?term=workation) for them.
+It's a sort of a holiday event for a remote team, when people get together in some beautiful place to hang-out and work side by side.

+We believe that workations are the best type of in-person gatherings for remote teams.
+They serve as a first-aid for fully-distributed teams to heal all sorts of communication, intercultural, and work-related issues, therefore should be included into the basic [benefits](https://hygge.work/tags/benefits/) package.
 Bringing people to a colocated environment 2-4 times a year has a major impact on combating social isolation, preventing burn-out, and fostering new ties in the team that eventually can grow into new products for your business.

+{{< youtube eJHdu55SAGo >}}

-Looking through the bright pictures from a company retreat, you might feel that there's nothing easier than arranging a trip for your team.
+Looking through the bright pictures from a company retreat, you might feel that there's nothing easier than to manage this event for your remote team.
 You just choose an appealing spot by the sea, book the flights, and here you are: enjoying the time together.
-However, when you have more than 10 people in a team, things get complicated.
+However, when you have more than 5 people in a team, things get complicated.

 # Flights and rides